Ozempic Lawsuits: Gastroparesis Stomach Paralysis Injury Claims

 The parent company of Ozempic has rejected claims that the drug is unsafe.

-According to our data, we estimate that as many as 10,000 plaintiffs will ultimately file, and the number is expected to rise significantly with time.
+According to our data, we estimate that many thousands of plaintiffs will ultimately file, and the number is expected to rise significantly with time.

 Who Qualifies to File an Ozempic Lawsuit:

-"Approximately 400 Ozempic lawsuit claimants have come forward with injury claims with the number expected to skyrocket..."
+"As of May 2026, MDL 3094 has thousands of Ozempic lawsuit claimants who have come forward with injury claims with the number expected to skyrocket..."

 Our Ozempic lawsuit attorneys are reviewing patient complication claims.
 Complications patients have named in lawsuits include the following adverse fact patterns.